coderofsalvation/functorize/README.md

 > Wow!
 What happened here?

 * We override push() and make it chainable
-* we always wrap a model around data when inserted
+* We always wrap a model around data when inserted
+* Data and functions are separated

 # Why